DemandCube/NeverwinterDP/docs/deployment/scribengin-cluster-setup-quickstart.md

 ###Using the Scribengin Shell

-Refer to our [Scribengin Shell Commands](scribenginCommands.md) Guide for how to interface with the Scribengin shell
+Refer to our [Scribengin Shell Commands](scribenginCommands.md) Guide for how to interface with the Scribengin shell.
+The Scribengin shell allows you to issue commands to Scribengin and get info on running dataflows and VMs.